niklasdathe/barkasse/README.md

 - Check kiosk: systemctl status chromium-kiosk.service
 - Update manually: git pull && sudo systemctl restart barkasse-ui chromium-kiosk

+### 1.8 Clear local history

+The hub keeps recent datapoints in memory to render charts.
+You can delete this local history if needed:

+- UI: Click the "Clear history" button in the top right and confirm.
+All stored series are removed.
+- API: Send a POST request to the hub:
+  - Clear everything: POST /history/clear
+  - Clear one series: POST /history/clear?key=<node>/<cluster>/<sensor>

+This only affects the in-memory cache on the Pi; live updates continue as new datapoints arrive.

 ## 2. Server

 This section describes the setup and structure of the server side.